cyle/spacegame-client/README.md

 - You can hide in nebulae (purple boxes).
 - You can park safely inside safe zones (green boxes).
 - You can shoot straight ahead (though the bullets don't actually do anything yet).
+- You can see other people zooming around where you are.

 ## Controls